 Lumen Metabolic Device

 The lumen metabolic device prides itself as the world’s first metabolic tracker applying long-held scientific views through new technology.
-It measures the carbon dioxide exhaled in a single breath and determines the type of fuel your body is using.
+It measures the carbon dioxide exhaled in a single breath and determines the type of fuel your body uses.

 This device is synchronized with a mobile app that enables you to track your metabolism and reports how your daily activities – nutrition, physical activity, and sleep affect your metabolism.
 You also have the chance to be your nutritionist with personalized meal plans.
 It also lets you customize your workout session.
-Stay tuned as we will soon provide you with a full review of the Lumen device.
+Check our full review of the Lumen device.

 KetoScan is another portable device that uses the technology of breath analysis.
 It measures the ketone level in exhaled breath and uses this information to analyze the level of ketosis, checks your fat metabolism, and advises accordingly.